Explore Mount Ruapehu on foot during summer (December to April, weather dependent)

 Meads Wall Trail

-Time: Approximately 20 minutes return trip
+Time: Approximately 20 minutes return

 Meads Wall courtesy of Mt Ruapehu